Xomega-Net/Xomega.Docs/docs/visual-studio/modeling/static-data.md

 ```

 :::tip
-Marking base enumerations as abstract can help reduce the amount of generated code, as they will only contribute their items to other enumerations, and will not themselves be output as separate enumerations.
+Marking base enumerations as abstract can help reduce the amount of generated code, as they will only contribute their items to other enumerations and will not themselves be output as separate enumerations.
 :::

 ## Static data in DB tables

-As you can see above, Xomega model provides a flexible and powerful structure to describe arbitrary static data, which can be used then in your generated application and documentation.
-Your model can serve as the primary source of your static data, and provide rigorous version control.
+As you can see above, the Xomega model provides a flexible and powerful structure to describe arbitrary static data, which can be used then in your generated application and documentation.
+Your model can serve as the primary source of your static data and provide rigorous version control.

-However, you may still need to store your static data in the database tables, in order to make it available to any application logic in the database layer, such as database views, triggers or stored procedures.
+However, you may still need to store your static data in the database tables in order to make it available to any application logic in the database layer, such as database views, triggers, or stored procedures.
 Xomega model allows you to configure the objects that store static enumerations and associate them with each specific enumeration, as described below.

 ### Importing enums from tables{#import}

 If you have an existing database for your Xomega application, and some tables in there already store static data, then you can import them as static enumerations into your Xomega model.
-To do that you need to find the domain object that maps to your table, and add a `sql:enum-items` config element to it, where you can set the source fields for the enumeration items using the following attributes.
+To do that, you need to find the domain object that maps to your table and add a `sql:enum-items` config element to it, where you can set the source fields for the enumeration items using the following attributes.
 - `item-value` - the field that stores item values.
-Required attribute typically mapping to the ID field.
+Required attribute, typically mapping to the ID field.
 - `item-text` - the field that stores item texts.
 Required attribute, usually some name or description.
 - `item-desc` - the field that stores item descriptions.
 Optional attribute used to import item documentation.

-You can also import any other columns as additional properties of each item by adding a nested `sql:property` for each column, specifying the `field-name` attribute for the source field, and the `property-name` for the enumeration property to store the values of that column.
+You can also import any other columns as additional properties of each item by adding a nested `sql:property` for each column, specifying the `field-name` attribute for the source field and the `property-name` for the enumeration property to store the values of that column.

 For example, if you have a `SalesReason` table that contains static sales reason, and you want to import them as a static enumeration to the Xomega model, then you can add the following config to the corresponding `sales reason` domain object.